-Using Merge and Centre in Excel can cause a lot of problems down the track.
+Merge and Centre in Excel can cause a lots of headaches down the track.

 1. Why Merge & Centre is a problem